 Mixdown notes for Vita's overdub session

 It's February 1973, and Sonobeat co-founder Bill Josey Sr. is recording Vita at the Sonobeat studios in the KVET Building on North Lamar in Austin.
-Bill has been experimenting with quadraphonic recording techniques, starting with a studio group he's brought together, Base, but those recordings haven't been made specifically for commercial release.
+Bill has been experimenting with quadraphonic recording techniques, which emulate sound coming from 360° around the listener, starting with the studio group Base he assembles in 1972, but the Base recordings haven't been made specifically for commercial release.
 Vita appears to be the first group Bill records in quad with commercial exploitation as the primary goal.
 Vita records four songs for Sonobeat, all originals: Think What You Want, Santa Ana Freeway, Song for Jericho, and The Parasite.
 The band has a Latino-jazz-rock vibe that's accentuated by a prominent and persistent hand drum.

 Bill submits a demo tape of all four Vita songs to his friend Ron Bledsoe at Columbia Records in Nashville, adding a note indicating the band has enough original material to record not one, but two albums.
 He also indicates his desire to record the group in a quadraphonic/stereo/monaural-compatible format.
 Columbia and Sony jointly own an encoding/decoding technology for one of the many competing surrounding sound formats in the early '70s, SQ, so Columbia Records seems a natural fit for a Vita quad album.
 Bill describes the band as "a popular group in Austin" and "from Austin", but lyric references in the band's song Santa Ana Freeway – the stretch of Interstate 5 that flows between Los Angeles and Disneyland in Anaheim – make us think the band may have originated in California.
 But that's sheer speculation.